Space Plasmatics

 SPX is currently developing a new generation of plasma thrusters that are even more efficient and lightweight.
 These thrusters will be used on a variety of nanosatellite missions, including Earth observation, communications, and scientific research

-What is the status of Space Plasmatics as of December 2024?
+What is the current status of Space Plasmatics?

-Space Plasmatics became inactive and ceased to operate in December 2024.
+Space Plasmatics is currently inactive, having ceased operations in December 2024.

 When was Space Plasmatics founded?